LaganYT/LTunes-Flutter/README.md

 - Update link won't open on android, fix this

-- Add an add to playlist button to the full screen player+
+- Add an add to playlist button to the full screen player

+- Fix the total duration when streaming being 0:00